Rishi Sunak pledges to keep British Jews safe amid Israel-Hamas conflict

 It comes after Palestinian militant group Hamas sent fighters across the border to Israel and fired thousands of rockets in an unprecedented attack on Saturday.

-At least 900 people have reportedly been killed in Israel and more than 600 have been killed in Gaza, with dozens more taken hostage by Hamas.
+More than 900 people have been killed in Israel according to the Israeli military with authorities in Gaza saying more than 680 have been killed in the territory, with dozens more taken hostage by Hamas.

 Mr Sunak told the United Synagogue in Finchley: “I know that at moments like this, when the Jewish people are under attack in their homeland, Jewish people everywhere can feel less safe.